About this series of articles

 - for goods sold by order of a bailiff, or order of a court

-If your business is listed, it is not affected by the Regulations.
+If your type of business is not listed above, then it is affected by the Regulations.
 End of story.
 However, there are further partial exemptions.

-- Those for the supply of prescription medication or other health products.
+- for the supply of prescription medication or other health products

-- Those for goods and services whose prices fluctuate due to market activity beyond the trader’s control; like the sale of shares and commodities.
+- for goods and services whose prices fluctuate due to market activity beyond the trader’s control like the sale of shares and commodities

-- Those for goods that expire or deteriorate rapidly; for example, certain foods.
+- for goods that expire or deteriorate rapidly; for example, certain foods

-- Those for the supply of alcoholic drinks at an agreed price but where the trader cannot deliver for at least 30 days, during which time the price might have changed.
+- for the supply of alcoholic drinks at an agreed price but where the trader cannot deliver for at least 30 days, during which time the price might have changed

-- Those for urgent or specifically requested repair or maintenance services.
+- for urgent or specifically requested repair or maintenance services

 This category is exempt subject to the trader complying with the information provisions and the service having a value of less than £170.
 An example would be a plumber who receives a call to replace a broken immersion heater in winter.
 The price is agreed over the phone at more than £170.
 If he was also asked to repair a dripping tap while he was there, the customer would also not have a cancellation right for this extra work.

-- Those for the sale of newspapers, periodicals and magazines.
+- for the sale of newspapers, periodicals and magazines

 But note that subscriptions are not exempt.

-- Those for the provision of accommodation, transport of goods, vehicle rental services, catering or services related to leisure activities where the contract includes a specific date for performance.
+- for the provision of accommodation, transport of goods, vehicle rental services, catering or services related to leisure activities where the contract includes a specific date for performance

-- Those for sealed goods that cannot be returned for health and safety reasons once the seal has been broken.
-Examples are medical supplies.
+- for sealed goods that cannot be returned for health and safety reasons once the seal has been broken.

-- Those for sealed audio, video or computer software products that are unsealed after delivery.
+- for sealed audio, video or computer software products that are unsealed after delivery

 This is interesting because it is an exception to the rule that a consumer must have the opportunity to inspect the goods and check them.

-- Those for goods that become inseparably mixed with other goods after delivery.
+- for goods that become inseparably mixed with other goods after delivery

 So there it is.
 If you are not on the list, you must comply.
 Check how the regulations might affect your business.